-At December 31, 2022, the Company's provision for aircraft and engine return related to lease return costs for aircraft and engines under lease arrangements totaled R\$2,601 million.
-As described in Note 4.15.1 to the consolidated financial statements, certain lease arrangements contain provisions for the Company's obligations to fulfill certain return conditions at the end of lease terms.
-The Company estimates lease return costs for aircraft and engines taking into account the anticipated aircraft and engines' utilization patterns, the historical experience of actual return costs incurred and anticipated return costs.
+At December 31, 2023, the Company's provision for aircraft and engine return related to lease return costs for aircraft and engines under lease arrangements amounted to R\$2,389 million.
+As described in Note 4.15.1 to the consolidated financial statements, certain lease arrangements contains contractual obligations establishing conditions for return of the aircrafts and engines at the end of the lease.
+The Company estimates lease return costs for aircraft and engines taking into account the anticipated aircraft and engines' utilization patterns, historical maintenance events during the lease term, among other assumptions.

-Auditing the Company's provision for aircraft and engine return involved complex auditor judgment due to the estimation uncertainty of the anticipated aircraft and engines' utilization patterns and anticipated return costs used by management to quantify the provision.
+Auditing the Company's provision for aircraft and engine return involves complex auditor judgment due to the uncertainty and complexity to estimate the amounts related to the anticipated aircraft and engines' utilization patterns and anticipated return costs used by management to estimate the provision.